One-to-One Support

 How can I get in touch?

-If you feel one to one support is for you, you can get in touch through our National Helpline where you will speak to one of our advisors.
-They can chat with you about what’s going on and can tell you more about our one to one support.
-If you feel one to one support is for you, the advisor will refer you to our family support team.
+If you feel one-to-one support is for you, you can get in touch through our National Helpline where you will speak to one of our advisors.
+They can chat with you about what’s going on and can tell you more about our services.

 Email: helpline@sfad.org.uk